thefrozen333/Angular-8-Recipe-Pracite-App/README.md

 ## Description of the app
 This is an Angular 8 project for practising various functionalities and patterns implemented in the framework.
 The app is not visually pleasing but that is not the point of it.
 This is a recipe app where a user needs to authenticate via e-mail and password.
 He or she can create new recipes with ingredients, description and a photo.
 A list of the recipes is presented in the main view of the app.
 Any of the fields can be edited.

+## Dependencies
+You need to have installed Node.js as its the package manager is used.
+When the project is cloned you must run "npm i" to install the dependencies.

 ## Environment variables!!!
 The folder environments.example needs to be renamed to environments.
 In the folder there are 2 files: enviornment.example.ts and enviornment.prod.example.ts The fields "firebaseAPIKey" and "firebaseDBURL" should be filled with your credentials in order to make the app work.
-These credentials can be received after creating a Firebase account.
+These credentials can be obtained after creating a Firebase account.

 ## Development server